Polem4rch/GoMeetPhish/README.md

 ![](Images/original.png)

-# Google Meet Import email Issue on gophish:
+# Google Meet Import email issue on gophish:

-When the original is copied and pasted inside the email exporter on gophish, the exported email looks like this
+When the original is copied and pasted inside the email exporter on gophish, the exported email looks like this,

 ![](Images/Result.png)